A Little Background History

 Here is a map of the swim course.

-As you can see from the photo below, the “continental” breakfast buffet that we had at the 2015 Ironman Sunrise Swim for Hospice was pretty incredible.
-There was fruit, muffins, yogurt, Totem Juice, cinnamon buns, Muskoka Roastery coffee, and tea all served up by our incredible Hospice volunteers.
+As you can see from the photo below, the “continental” breakfast buffet that we had at the 2015 IRONMAN Muskoka Sunrise Swim was pretty incredible.
+There was fruit, muffins, yogurt, juice, cinnamon buns, coffee, and tea all served up by our incredible volunteers.
 We have some gluten free options available as well for those with gluten sensitivity.

 Registration for the event is $30, and is open to anyone over the age of 13 years of age regardless of whether or not you are doing the 70.3 the next day.
 However, we only have 300 registrations available.